+Address verification will be completed at the beginning of each year.
 Please keep the school informed of your correct home address and phone numbers for home, business, and your emergency contact.
-Changes occurring during the year need to be updated in Skyward to insure that we will be able to contact you in an emergency.
+Changes occurring during the year need to be reported to the school office to ensure that we will be able to contact you in an emergency.